 The city is divided into mainland parts and connected by bridges to Ortigia, the old town on a small island.
 Everything is within walking distance.

-The first impression was a blend of Trieste and Venice, which stole my heart.
+My first impression was a blend of Trieste and Venice, which stole my heart.
 I grew up in that corner of North-East Italy, so it was somehow familiar and different for me.
-A place deeply steeped in the Mediterranean culture.
+A place deeply steeped in Mediterranean culture.
 The smells, the flavours, the colours and the lights are unique.

 Siracusa was the last day of our 10-day trip to Sicily.
 We had free time to visit Ortigia.
 I walked across its tiny roads and alleys to discover beautiful shops and where people live.